EverPlainsGroup/EverPlains/README.md

 [*2D Game Dev Tutorial - Melee Attacking in Unity* by Lost Relic Games](https://www.youtube.com/watch?v=KamdeKs6eKo)

 ### License
-The license can be found at the LICENSE text file in the root directory
+The license can be found in [LICENSE](https://github.com/EverPlainsGroup/EverPlains/blob/main/LICENSE)  in the root directory.